 MG MCC Ltd is an Associate Trade Member of the LME.
 Certain Henry Bath operated warehouses are LME bonded warehouses.
 Both are regulated by the LME.

 The SFA imposes regulation over both capital requirements and conduct of business.

-Conduct of business rules cover employing fit and proper people, being adequately registered, correct reporting to the SFA, correct credit risk management procedures and correct disclosures to clients.
-They also cover sending out confirmations to counterparties on a timely basis and how a company may advertise and market its services.

-[London Inc regulation]
+The new consolidated regulation rules have not been applied to MGL as yet and it is uncertain whether they will apply to MGL.
+MGL has written to the SFA requesting it to confirm they will not be subject to consolidated regulation.
+No response has yet been received.

+MG London Inc is subject to regulation in the US as a broker trading on Nymex.

 Key executives